Jukkay/camagru/README.md

 ## Disclaimer

 Camagru is one of the projects at 42 school's web development branch, so the idea isn't mine.
 But it was a solo project, so 100% of the work was done by me.
-If you're interested you can find the project assignment here.
+If you're interested you can find the project assignment [here](./camagru.en.pdf):